 How Do You Treat a Fibroid Uterus?

-Treatment for fibroids is definitely on a case by case basis.
-Your fertility doctors may recommend a minimally-invasive myomectomy or a more invasive approach depending on the size and location of your fibroid(s).
+Fibroid Treatment is definitely determined on a case-by-case basis.
+Your fertility doctors may recommend undergoing a minimally invasive myomectomy or a more invasive approach depending on your fibroids’ size and location.

-The size and location of the fibroids change how the procedure is conducted.
-We can use a minimally invasive hysteroscopy to remove fibroids through the cervix if the fibroid is within the uterine cavity.
-Another minimally invasive technique to remove fibroids is through a laparoscope, which makes a tiny incision through the belly button and on the lower abdomen.
-Due to being minimally invasive, these procedures have significantly shorter recovery times, less initial pain and discomfort, and no large visible scars – all while producing excellent results.
+Fibroids’ size and location change how a medical professional conducts the procedure.
+We can remove fibroids through the cervix using a minimally invasive hysteroscopy if the fibroid is within the uterine cavity.
+Laparoscopy is another minimally invasive procedure we use to remove fibroids by making a tiny incision through your belly button on the lower abdomen.
+These procedures have significantly shorter recovery times because they are minimally invasive.
+They also have less initial pain and discomfort and produce no large visible scars, all while providing excellent results.

-If an open or abdominal myomectomy is recommended, due to an enlarged uterus or multiple fibroids, we’ll refer you to an affiliated hospital to allow you to recover postoperatively for several days.
-This type of surgery typically has a larger incision and is considered more invasive.
-Your surgeon will discuss the different surgical approaches with you, and which mode that suits you best.
-At Manhattan Reproductive Surgery Center, we always have your best interests in mind.
+If we recommend an open or abdominal myomectomy because of multiple fibroids or an enlarged uterus, we will refer you to an affiliated hospital to let you recover for several days following the operation.
+This type of surgery is typically considered more invasive and uses a larger incision.
+Your surgeon will discuss with you the different surgical approaches and which option suits you best.
+The medical team at Manhattan Reproductive Surgery Center always has your best interests in mind.

 Effects on Fertility

-Fibroids can also cause issues with fertility (both getting pregnant and maintaining pregnancy).
-Some fibroids should be removed to improve or optimize your pregnancy’s outcome.
-Fibroids within the uterine cavity or large fibroids in the muscular wall of the uterus that distort the uterine cavity are the specific types that warrant a conversation with a fertility specialist who performs gynecologic surgeries.
+Uterine fibroids can cause fertility issues, both with getting pregnant and maintaining pregnancy.
+Some fibroids should be removed to optimize or improve your pregnancy’s outcome.
+Fibroids found within the uterine cavity or large fibroids in the uterus’s muscular wall distorting the uterine cavity are the specific fibroid types warranting a conversation with a fertility specialist who performs gynecologic surgeries.